Free Trial Software Downloads Command-line Resource Editor

 /F:ScriptName

 Script File Name.
 Required.
 Specifies the name of a script file.
 By default, the program expects to find the script file under the same directory the program is located if this parameter does not contain a fully qualified pathname.
-If a file name and/or pathnames contain a space, they must be enclosed in double quotes.
+If a file name and/or pathnames contain spaces, they must be enclosed in double quotes.

-Options and Switches
+Options

 /S

-Silent On.
+Silent Mode On.
 Optional.
 Instructs the program to be silent.
 No events will be displayed on the screen.

 /L[:LogName]

-Logging On.
+Logging Mode On.
 Optional.
 Specifies the name of a log file (including the full path, if any) and causes the program to create a log file detailing all events and actions taken during the editing process.
 If you suspect a script does not produce the desired results the log file will tell you every little detail.
 Don't forget to use quotes if the log name contains spaces.
 If the LogName argument is omitted, the program will use the default RTC.log name and creates a log file in the same directory the program is located.
 If the /L parameter is omitted, the program will not output to file.

 /A